-Teachers to see for advice regarding this subject: Mr Bramley or Mr Delaney
+Teachers to see for advice regarding this subject: Ms Kamimura

 Japanese Units 3 & 4

 In Unit 3, students produce a 450 "ji" (character) personal, informative or imaginative written piece, analyse and use information from spoken, written and viewed texts, and complete a 3-4 minute role-play, focusing on the resolution of an issue.
 In Unit 4, students analyse and use information from written texts, write a 500 "ji" persuasive or evaluative written response, and complete a 3-4 minute interview on an issue related to a cultural product.